Constipation in children and infants

 What are the signs that the pediatrician will look for when examining the child with constipation?

 The pediatrician will start by taking a detailed medical history.
-This will include questions about underlying medical conditions and a series of questions about nutrition and bowel habits.
+This will include questions about any underlying medical conditions and a series of questions about nutrition and bowel habits.
 The age at which the child began suffering from constipation is very important.
 It is also important that the pediatrician notes any signs of constipation immediately after birth.
-The child’s emotional state and the family’s response to his bowel habits and movements are to be noted as well.
+The child’s emotional state and the family’s response to their bowel habits and movements are to be noted as well.

 How can we treat constipation?

 Parents are to seat their child on the toilet, several times a day, preferably after meals.
-The act of simply sitting on the toilet seat is to be encouraged, regardless of the end result (i.e whether or not stool is passed).
+The act of simply sitting on the toilet seat is to be encouraged, regardless of the end result (i.e. whether or not stool is passed).

-If the child has a specific problem, such as going to the toilet at school, one should try to find a solution for his specific problem.
+If the child has a specific problem, such as going to the toilet at school, one should try to find a solution for their specific problem.
 Healthy bowel habits could also include set times for defecation such as after dinner, at home.
 In addition, an increase in physical exercise is recommended as it allows for regular activity of the intestines.

 As the child improves, it is important to encourage them and give them positive feedback.